blockprotocol/blockprotocol/rfcs/text/0428-extending-types.md

 }
 ```

-As the intermediate, expanded entity type does not declare any supertypes, we are unable to trivially substitute this version of Bob's `Employee` in place of `Person`.
+As the intermediate expanded entity type does not declare any supertypes, we are unable to trivially substitute this version of Bob's `Employee` in place of `Person`.

 ## Detecting cycles